yarian/layer-websdk/README.md

 ### Session Token

 Typically if a device is trusted, then you'd expect it to be easy to re-login.
 If this is not the case, you can change this to false.
+If false, a new Session Token will be generated each time the browser tab is reloaded.

 ## Change Events

 The Layer Web SDK provides not just a set of APIs for letting you create, retrieve and control Conversations and Messages, but also a websocket connection that keeps your objects up-to-date and in sync with everyone else.
-Changes, regardless of whether they are generated by websocket messages or changes you have made programatically, will all result in Events being triggered.
+Changes, regardless of whether they are generated by websocket data or changes you have made programatically, will all result in Events being triggered.

 ### Commonly Used Events

-There are a log of available events, but only a few that are really necessary for building applications:
+There are a lot of available events, but only a few that are really necessary for building applications:

 * layer.Query Events
     * `change` - Any change to the Query results

 * layer.Message Events:
-    * `messages:sent` - A message you were sending is now sent
+    * `messages:sent` - A Message you were sending is now sent
-    * `messages:change` - A Message's property has changed
+    * `messages:change` - A Message property has changed
-    * `messages:delete` - A message has been deleted
-    * `messages:read` - A message has been marked as read by your user

 * layer.Conversation Events:
     * `conversations:sent` - A Conversation has been sent to the server
-    * `conversations:change` - A Conversation's property has changed
+    * `conversations:change` - A Conversation property has changed
-    * `conversations:delete` - A Conversation has been deleted

 * layer.Client Events: Receives all of the above events as well as:
     * `ready` - The client is connected, authenticated and ready for use
     * `challenge` - The client requires an identity token
-    * `messages:add` - A Message has been added to the messages cache
+    * `messages:notify` - A Message has been added to the messages cache
-    * `conversations:add` - A Conversation has been added to the conversations cache

 ### Event Arguments